 Laniakea (a Hawaiian word meaning “immeasurable heavens”) is an evocative new intermedia performance where cosmic forces of expansion in the universe intersect with the human body.

 Chinese lute virtuoso Chen Yu-Rong (Taiwan) will be the performer/activator in this 30-minute live performance work with immersive digital art imagery by Daniel Belton and Good Company Arts (New Zealand) and music by composer Corrina Bonshek.

-Large projections will be position behind and below the Pipa musician, creating a sense of glide or a gradual shift in the horizontal and vertical axis.
-The imagery will visual represent the sonic frequencies produced by the Pipa (stringed instrument) to develop into a cascading map of the cosmos, reveal a series of interstellar moving images inspired by Laniakea super-cluster galaxies.
+Large projections will be positioned behind and below the musician, creating a sense of glide or a gradual shift in the horizontal and vertical axis.
+The imagery will visually represent the sonic frequencies produced by the Pipa (stringed instrument) and develop into a cascading map of the cosmos, to reveal a series of interstellar moving images inspired by Laniakea super-cluster galaxies.

 Composer and electronics: Corrina Bonshek (Australia)